clanbrassil/translations-documentation/README.md

 Some where decided by Alexis or Adam, while others are placeholders for development purposes only.
 This document is still a work in progress as some remaining messages, such as popup titles or messages still need to be put in place.
 So I will probably be adding to this list periodically.

 The lists below contain probably 90% of the English in Trax version 1, a lot of which are already in place from the previous translations compliled by Clememnce.
+You can cross reference the lists here with Clemence's document and the live Trax app to see what is already done.
+I believe Adam is going to set up a specific Trax account for Clemence to follow along.

-I think it is a good starting point.
+I think that's is a good starting point.

 ## Translations